First Teenage Girl

-When Sam and Dean are in the restaurant eating waiting reading the new post on hellhoundslair.com you can see Dean eating when Sam turns the computer, then there is a closeup of Dean where he's talking but he never swallowed the food, then they cut to a profile of Dean and he's chewing again.
+When Sam and Dean are in the restaurant eating and reading the new post on hellhoundslair.com you can see Dean eating when Sam turns the computer.
+Then there is a closeup of Dean where he's talking but he never swallowed the food, then they cut to a profile of Dean and he's chewing again.

 At the end when Harry goes to grab the camera from Ed and Mordechai hits him, you can clearly tell that it's his body double falling to the ground.